-- The main advantage of tea house trekking to camping trekking is that you don’t have to carry your own camping gears like tents and other amenities.
+- The main advantage of tea house trekking over camping trekking is that you don’t have to carry your own camping gear like tents and other amenities.
 You also don’t have to worry about bringing your own food.

-- Teahouses are a lot more comfortable than tents (especially in cold areas) and less expensive as well.
+- Tea houses are a lot more comfortable than tents, especially in cold areas, and less expensive as well.

 - By arranging your food and accommodation locally, you can move at your own pace and set your own schedule.

-Even though the conditions are basic, you will get a chance to know locals in a way that’s rarely possible with other forms of trekking.
-This is the perfect opportunity to see how the people in the hills and mountains of Nepal live, work and eat.
+Even though the conditions are basic, you will get a chance to know the locals in a way that’s rarely possible with other forms of trekking.
+This is the perfect opportunity to see how the people in the hills and mountains of Nepal live, work, and eat.
 If not, you will at least learn the basic Nepali greetings and language.

-Thus, tea house trekking in Nepal is an experience you should not miss as it shows you the other side of the country that many visitors do not get to see.
+Thus, tea house trekking in Nepal is an experience you should not miss, as it shows you the other side of the country that many visitors do not get to see.